 “We will ensure ongoing compliance with the Sea Cargo Charter for new chartering activities through contractual means by using the Sea Cargo Charter Clause in charter parties.
-We will contribute to the update and addition of the Sea Cargo Charter Clause through the annual review process.”
+We will contribute to the update of the Sea Cargo Charter Clause through the annual review process.”

 Signatories will agree to work with ship owners, disponent owners and business partners to collect and process the information necessary to calculate carbon intensity and total GHG emissions and assess climate alignment.